 That's right.
 Back in 2013, Demetriou appeared as Stath in the Channel 4 short Comedy Blaps, which — like Stath Lets Flats — he also wrote and starred in.

 Following Stath's popularity, Channel 4 then commissioned Demetriou to write and star in a whole Stath-centric series in November 2016, which later became Stath Lets Flats.
 Speaking about his role, Demetriou told Channel 4: "Stath is an imbecile.
 I hope the only thing I have in common with him is a love of Euro RnB."

-Stath Lets Flats airs on Wednesday nights at 10 p.m. on Channel 4.
+Stath Lets Flats season 2 airs on Mondays nights at 10 p.m. on Channel 4.